 So what are rip currents and how can we stay safe and avoid becoming yet another statistic?

-What are rip currents, rip tides and undertows?
+What are rip currents, rip tides, and undertows?

-In order to stay safe at the beach and of course when swimming in the sea, it’s important that we know and understand the risks involved.
+To stay safe at the beach and of course when swimming in the sea, it’s important that we know and understand the risks involved.

 Considering the dangers that are ever present in the sea, it’s shocking to think that around 80% of beachgoers are unaware of the dangers presented by rip currents.